neondatabase/website/content/docs/introduction/auto-suspend.md

 Neon's _Auto-suspend_ feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.

 By default, a Neon compute instance scales to zero after 300 seconds (5 minutes) of inactivity.
-For Neon [Free Tier](/docs/introduction/free-tier) users, this setting is fixed.
-[Neon Pro plan](/docs/introduction/pro-plan) users can increase, decrease, or disable the _Auto-suspend_ setting, controlling when or if a compute scales to zero.
+For [Neon Free Tier](/docs/introduction/free-tier) users, this setting is fixed.
+[Neon Pro Plan](/docs/introduction/pro-plan) users can increase, decrease, or disable the _Auto-suspend_ setting, controlling when or if a compute scales to zero.

 Reasons for adjusting the _Auto-suspend_ setting might include: